Pack your bags, it's time for a Perth Road Trip!

 Once a sleepy coastal village, WA's largest regional city has so much to offer - and it's truly like nowhere else!
 Think Venetian canals with frolicking dolphins; incredible seafood; playing a round of golf with ocean views; fishing and crabbing; or even learning to kitesurf or jetski.
 Check out Visit Mandurah to get the details - you'll find something for everyone!

 Things to do

 Let's think outside the box.
 You probably already know about strolling the foreshore or catching a canal cruise, but what about sailing the waterways on a pirate ship, or BBQing up a storm as you take WA's only donut-shaped electric BBQ boats for a spin with Mandurah BBQ Boats by Mandurah Cruises?
-If you've worked up an appetite after some wildflower spotting on the walking trails, stop by Cicerello's Seafood Restaurant Mandurah for some top-notch Mandurah seafood (or grab some fish and chips and eat them at the foreshore for the iconic Mandurah experience), or head to WA's most awarded bakery Miami Bakehouse.
+If you've worked up an appetite after some wildflower spotting on the walking trails, stop by Cicerello's Mandurah for some top-notch Mandurah seafood (or grab some fish and chips and eat them at the foreshore for the iconic Mandurah experience), or head to WA's most awarded bakery Miami Bakehouse.
 Mouthwatering!

 Places to stay

-Whether you're in the mood for fancy or casual, you're in luck, with a variety of accommodation options available in Mandurah!
+Whether you're in the mood for fancy or casual, you're in luck, with a variety of accommodation options in Mandurah!
 Mandurah Ocean Marina Chalets offers adorable chalets right by the Mandurah Performing Arts Centre; Seashells Mandurah is 4.5 star luxury mere moments from the beach, and Mandurah Caravan & Tourist Park is just perfect for holidaying with the whole family (four-legged members included).

 Perth to Peel